UlyssesZh/UlyssesZh.github.io/_posts/2023-03-30-measure-ensemble.md

 as a contraction of the product thermal system.
 Denote the projection map of the contracting as $\pi:W\to W^\perp:(e_1,e_2)\mapsto e$.
 (From now on in this section, composite systems refer to thermally composite system.
-I will introduce non-thermally composite systems later, which describe non-thermal contacts between subsystems and are more complicated.)
+I will introduce non-thermally composite systems later (in part 2), which describe non-thermal contacts between subsystems and are more complicated.)

 Besides being the contraction of the product thermal system,